Noaaan/MythicMetals/PATCHNOTES.md

 Stormyx has recieved a re-work, focusing a lot more on magic protection.
 Stormyx Ore now drops a __Stormyx Shell__, which has a single use right now.
 It can be crafted into a **Stormyx Shield**.
 A much more durable shield which protects you slightly against Magic damage.
+You can also now put a Stormyx Block in the Carmot Staff.
+This produces a **forcefield**, which protects you and whoever is close by reflecting any projectiles.

 ### Added Star Platinum Arrows
 These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to players, and 18 healing damage towards undead.